 Small economic agents are price takers.
 They have no power to influence prices, which they can either take or leave - but equally, do have the power to enter the market without thereby moving the market against them.
 By contrast, large economic agents are price makers.
-They do have the power to influence prices - but against this, are visible, and so are vulnerable, when forced to enter the market through weakness.
+They do have the power to influence prices - but against this, are visible, and so are vulnerable, when forced to enter the market through weakness (example: the financial authorities of a major country, defending the value of its currency by buying it on the market).
 Trading.